ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 12.1.3.
 Warranty Remedy

 We will use commercially reasonable efforts, at no charge to you, to correct reported non-conformities with the Warranty.
-If we determine corrections to be impracticable, either party may terminate the applicable Agreement Term.
-In this case, you will receive a refund of any fees you have pre-paid for use of the Cloud Services for the terminated portion of the applicable Agreement Term.
+If we determine corrections to be impracticable, either party may terminate this Agreement.
+In this case, you will receive a refund of any fees you have pre-paid for use of the Cloud Services for the remainder of the applicable Billing Period.
 The Warranty will not apply: (i) unless you make a claim within thirty (30) days of the date on which you first noticed the non-conformity, (ii) if the non-conformity was caused by misuse, unauthorized modifications or third-party products, software, services or equipment or (iii) to No-Charge Services.
 Our sole liability, and your sole and exclusive remedy, for any breach of the Warranty are set forth in this Section.

 #### 12.1.4.
 Warranty disclaimer